Conditional probability

 For example, the probability that any given person has a cough on any given day may be only 5%.
 But if we know or assume that the person is sick, then they are much more likely to be coughing.
-For example, the conditional probability that someone unwell (sick) is coughing might be 75%, in which case we would have that P(Cough) = 5% and P(Cough|Sick) = 75 %.
+For example, the conditional probability that someone sick is coughing might be 75%, in which case we would have that P(Cough) = 5% and P(Cough|Sick) = 75 %.
 Although there is a relationship between A and B in this example, such a relationship or dependence between A and B is not necessary, nor do they have to occur simultaneously.